Västervik Municipality

 The present municipality was created in 1971, when the former City of Västervik was amalgamated with eight surrounding rural municipalities.

 Localities

 There are 11 urban areas (also called localities, Swedish: tätorter) in Västervik Municipality.

 In the table the localities are listed according to the size of the population as of December 31, 2005.
 The municipal seat is in bold characters.

-Government and politics

-Distribution of the 57 seats in the municipal council after the 2010 election: